apecloud/kubeblocks-addons/examples/postgresql/README.md

 Alternatively, you may modify the `spec.componentSpecs.serviceVersion` field to the desired version to upgrade the cluster.

 > [!Warning]
-> Do rembmer to to check the compatibility of versions before upgrading the cluster.
+> Do remember to to check the compatibility of versions before upgrading the cluster.

 ```bash
 kubectl get cmpv postgresql -ojson | jq '.spec.compatibilityRules'